dullhunk/whats-the-story-learning-glory/index.md

     + Are they just undervalued or misunderstood?
     + Not considered newsworthy?
 Harder to quantify?
     + Difficult to find stories to write about?
 See examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/)
-    + It could be that learning isn't glamourous enough and therefore not what most readers are expected to be interested in?
+    + It could be that learning isn't glamorous enough, too mundane and therefore not what most readers are expected to be interested in?
     + Maybe learners are just not _telling_ their stories?
-Or they are too trivial and personal to merit any media attention?
+Or they are too personal or trivial to merit any media attention?
-    + Could teachers be too busy to tell and document their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
+    + Could teachers be too busy to have the time to tell and document their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
 See Reference [1]
     + Words like [scholarship](https://www.staffnet.manchester.ac.uk/umitl/resources/scholarship-toolkit/) are equally rare and `pedagog*` appears exactly zero times in a decade.
     + Why is this?
 What is going on?
 Are we missing something?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?